Gesher (archaeological site)

+History

+Pre-Pottery Neolithic A

 During the Pre-Pottery Neolithic A the site was a small village composed of a few rounded structures.
 Typical flint finds included a high number of el-Khiam points which Garfinkel argued, along with the relatively early date could class Gesher as a Khiamian site.
 One outstanding discovery, unknown from any other Neolithic site of the period in the Near East, is a workshop for the production of basalt artifacts.
 The workshop produced basalt axes and various other tools which were then sent to other early Neolithic centers, such as Jericho and Netiv Hagdud.
 According to radiometric dates, Gesher is one of the earliest Neolithic sites in the Near East.
 During this period the first villages were established and the transition to agriculture occurred.
 A final excavation report on the Neolithic site was published in 2006.

+Middle Bronze IIA

 During the Middle Bronze Age IIA, Gesher served as a cemetery.
-Some 20 graves have been uncovered.
+Around 20 graves have been uncovered.
 These are shaft graves, dug into the local sediment, used for individual burials and never reopened.
-This facilitates the study of burial customs, including body position, the quantity of grave goods and their relation to the deceased.
+This facilitates the study of burial customs, including body position, the quantity of grave goods, and their relation to the deceased person.
 Bronze spearheads and axes (including three duck-bill axes) were found in four of the graves.
 A final excavation report on the Middle Bronze cemetery was published in 2007.